webuimaker/vs-2024/index.markdown

       clients=false
       heading-top=true
       heading="Software Engineering as a Service (SEaaS)"
-      description="At [Your Company Name], we offer Software Engineering as a Service (SEaaS), providing you with on-demand access to top-tier software engineering expertise.
+      description="At VSC, we offer Software Engineering as a Service (SEaaS), providing you with on-demand access to top-tier software engineering expertise.
 Whether you need help with developing a new product, scaling your existing applications, or tackling complex technical challenges, our team of experienced engineers is here to assist." heading-cta=flase
       headingCTA-type = ""
       cta-url="linkdddd"